Subdomain vs. Subfolder is one of the most common wrangles we have faced while communicating to clients in SEO.

 But let’s understand a few points on how these effects SEO.

 Subdomains are treated as separate domains, so it doesn’t get affected by authority, content, or backlinks of the primary domain and vice versa is also true.
-It means you will need a separate SEO strategy and team to manage SEO for subdomains.
+It means you will need a separate SEO strategy and team to manage professional SEO services for subdomains.

 Most businesses will host different content on subdomains and target a different set of keywords from the primary domain and subdomains, but if you publish the same content on both entities, then subdomains and the main domain might compete against each other.